veebch/photon/README.md

 ```

 Done!
 All the needed files should be on the pico and when you disconnect and power it on using the button on the power shim, it will autorun the script.

+# Contributing to the Code

+This code works, but is inelegant.
+If you look at this, find it interesting, and know you can make it better then please fork the repository and use a feature branch.
+Pull requests are welcome and encouraged.

+If you have some photography expertise that you think could be embedded in the code then raise an issue on GitHub or mail us.

 # Appendix
 ## Derived formulas